purpleidea/mgmt/docs/resource-guide.md

 Event sends an event notifying the engine of a possible state change.
 It is only called from within `Watch`.

-### Events
+### Done

-Events is a channel that we must watch for messages from the engine.
-When it closes, this is a signal to shutdown.
-It is only called from within `Watch`.
+Done is a channel that closes when the engine wants us to shutdown.

-### Read

-Read processes messages that come in from the `Events` channel.
-It is a helper method that knows how to handle the pause mechanism correctly.
-It is only called from within `Watch`.

-### Dirty

-Dirty marks the resource state as dirty.
-This signals to the engine that CheckApply will have some work to do in order to converge it.
 It is only called from within `Watch`.

 ### Refresh